 When you get a mortgage loan, there are more things to pay besides just the principal balance and interest.
 There are taxes, insurance, and HOA fees to pay.
 Here is a breakdown of all the costs associated with a home loan.

 The principal balance is the amount of money you borrowed.
 Each month a portion of your payment will go towards the principal balance.
-For the first few years, only a small amount of your mortgage payment goes to the principle, as the loan goes on a larger percentage goes to the principal balance.
+For the first few years, only a small amount of your mortgage payment goes to the principal; as the loan goes on, a larger percentage goes to the principal balance.